 Malta Citizenship By Investment Program

-Update 28th January 2020: The Citizenship by Investment Program has received more than 1500 passport application from investors.
+Update 28th January 2020: The Citizenship by Investment Program has received more than 1500 passport applications from investors.
 The program is capped at 1800 applications so it is important to contact us and submit your citizenship application through one of our licensed service providers as soon as possible.
 The cap could be reached within a few months.

 Acquire Your Citizenship